-Item of account Management's expert Our expert Defined benefit liability Hymans Robertson PwC, consulting actuary, on behalf of the National Audit Office.
-Property, plant and equipment valuation (land and buildings) and investment properties Align We will use available third party information to challenge the key valuation assumptions.
-We will consider the use of an auditor valuations expert to review any complex valuations.
-Investment property: valuation of Manchester Airport land Jacobs We have appointed an external valuation expert to review the work of Jacobs.
-Financial instrument disclosures Link Asset Services We will review Link Asset Services' methodology to gain assurance that the fair value disclosures of the Council's financial assets and liabilities are materially correct.
-Long term investments: valuation of shareholding in Manchester Airport Holdings Ltd BDO Mazars' Financial Reporting Valuations Team.
+Item of account Management's expert Our expert Defined benefit liability Hymans Robertson - Actuary for the Greater Manchester Pension Fund PwC, Consulting actuary, on behalf of the National Audit Office Property, plant and equipment valuation (land and building) and investment properties Align Property Partners We will use the available third-party information to challenge the key valuation assumptions.
+We will consider the use of our own valuations expert to review any complex valuations.
+Investment property: Valuation of Manchester Airport Land Jacobs U.K. Limited We have appointed an external valuation expert to review the work of Jacobs.
+Financial instruments disclosures Link Asset Services We will review Link Asset Services' methodology to gain assurance that the fair value disclosures of the Council's financial assets and liabilities are materially correct.
+Long-term investments: Valuation of shareholding in Manchester Airport Holding Ltd BDO LLP Mazars' Financial Reporting Valuations Team